frappe/books/docs/models/controllers.md

 You can write event handlers in controllers, by declaring a `.js` file in the `models/doctype/` folder along with the model file.

+You must also mind the controller to the model file by the `documentClass` property.

 ## Naming

 1. The name of the controller class must be the slugged name of the DocType (example `todo`)